arangodb/docs/3.7/aql/execution-and-performance-optimizer.md

   rule is to move filters up in the processing pipeline as far as possible (ideally out of inner loops) so they filter results as early as possible.

+- `optimize-count`:
+  will appear if a subquery was modified to use the optimized code path for counting documents.
+  The requirements are that the subquery result must only be used with the `COUNT`/`LENGTH` AQL function and not for anything else.
+The subquery itself must be read-only (no data-modification subquery), not use nested FOR loops, no LIMIT clause and no FILTER condition or calculation that requires accessing document data.
+Accessing index data is supported for filtering (as in the above example that would use the edge index), but not for further calculations.

 - `optimize-subqueries`:
   will appear when optimizations are applied to a subquery.
 The optimizer rule will add a *LIMIT* statement to qualifying subqueries to make them return